 Why we picked the Toyota 4Runner:

 The 4Runner was once Toyota’s mainstay family SUV, but the more civilized Highlander now occupies that role.
-While the 4Runner is a traditional SUV, the Highlander is a more modern car-based crossover.
-But being freed from family duty means the 4Runner can now live a life of rugged adventure.
+While the 4Runner is a traditional SUV with body-on-frame construction, the Highlander is a more modern car-based crossover.
+Being freed from family duty means the 4Runner can now live a life of rugged adventure.

-The bulky body-on-frame design and traditional four-wheel-drive system may leave less room for kids and groceries and create a less-appealing on-road driving experience, but they make this Toyota a natural off-road.
-That’s especially true if you go for the TRD Pro model, which includes a 1-inch suspension lift, upgraded shocks and springs, and an aluminum skid plate.
-Toyota also offers some notable driver aids, including hill-start assist control, downhill assist control, crawl control, and a multi-terrain select system, which adjusts the amount of permitted wheel slip for different types of terrain.
+The bulky body-on-frame layout and the traditional four-wheel drive system leave less room for kids and groceries, but they make this Toyota a natural off the beaten path.
+The desert-wise TRD Pro model receives a 1-inch suspension lift, upgraded shocks and springs all around, and an aluminum skid plate.
+Toyota also offers a generous list of driving aids, including hill-start assist, downhill assist, crawl control, and a multi-terrain select system that adjusts the amount of permitted wheel slip depending on the terrain the 4Runner is traveling over.

-But the best part about the 4Runner is that it’s a Toyota.
-The Japanese automaker has a well-deserved reputation for reliability.
-The 4Runner received high marks from Consumer Reports in its most recent reliability ratings.
-No one wants a vehicle to leave them stranded in the wilderness, after all.
+The best part about the 4Runner is that it’s a Toyota.
+The Japanese automaker earned a well-deserved reputation for building dependable cars that won’t let you down mile after mile.
+No one wants to be stranded in the woods, after all.

 The best family off-road vehicle